A New Probe of Gaussianity and Isotropy applied to the CMB Maps: Random fields

 To strengthen that conclusion we computed in total $10$ independent realisations similar to Figure~\ref{fig:grf_instance1}, and in every case found a similarly uninteresting AC discrepancy map.

-A useful statistic to test the assumption of isotropic Gaussian random fields is the proportion of zero pixels in the AC discrepancy maps.
+A useful statistic to test the assumption of isotropic Gaussian random fields is the proportion of zero pixels in the AC discrepancy maps, which we will call $f_0$.
 As explained already, the probe coefficients $(T_{\ell,\bp})_{\ell=2}^L$ for a given direction $\bp$ should be realisations of independent Gaussian random variables with variance $C_\ell$.
-The scaled probe coefficients $\Bigl(T_{\ell,\bp}/\sqrt{\widehat{C}_\ell}\Bigr)_{\ell=2}^L$ should therefore be independent samples from a standard normal distribution, at least to the extent that the empirical variances are close to the true variances.
-It is well known (see for example {\citet[p.16]{BroDav2016}}) that their autocorrelations $(\alpha_{k})_{k=1 \ldots 10}$ should also be approximately independent for large $L$.
-More precisely, it is easily seen that the autocorrelations for different lags $k$ are themselves uncorrelated (since in every product of the mean-zero random variables $q_\ell$, $q_{\ell + k}$, $q_{\ell'}$, $q_{\ell'+ k'}$ there is always at least one of the subscripts different from all the others).
-From the uncorrelation and the Gaussianity of the underlying variables it is known (see for example \cite{PecTud2005}) that the autocorrelations are asymptotically independent.
-Given the large number $L-1 = 2,499$ of variables in this case, it seems reasonable to assume independence of the autocorrelations to sufficient accuracy.
-As per Equation~\eqref{eq:zeroprob}, the probability of the AC discrepancy with maximum lag $k_\mathrm{max} = 10$ being zero is $\mathbb{P}(D_{10} = 0) \approx 0.6293$.
+The scaled probe coefficients $\Bigl(T_{\ell,\bp}/\sqrt{\widehat{C}_\ell}\Bigr)_{\ell=2}^L$ should, therefore, be independent samples from a standard normal distribution, at least to the extent that the empirical variances are close to the true variances.
+It is well known (see for example {\cite[p.16]{BroDav2016}}) that their autocorrelations $(\alpha_{k})_{k=1 \ldots 10}$ should also be approximately independent for large $L$.
+More precisely, the autocorrelations for different lags $k$ are themselves uncorrelated, since it can be seen that in (\ref{eq:betadef}) every product of the mean-zero random variables $q_\ell$, $q_{\ell + k}$, $q_{\ell'}$, $q_{\ell'+ k'}$, at least one of the subscripts is different from all the others.
+From the uncorrelation and the Gaussianity of the underlying variables, the autocorrelations are asymptotically independent \cite{PecTud2005}.
+Given the large number $L-1 = 1499$ of variables, in this case, it would be reasonable to assume independence of the autocorrelations to sufficient accuracy.